"""

 # verify targets, coils, and shifts all match those used to generate VCs

-), "The vector of requested shifts does not match the list of targets associated with the supplied VC_object!"
+"The length of 'requested_target_shifts' does not match the list of targets "

 # calculate current shifts required using shape matrix (for stability)